CherokeeLanguage/CherokeeLessons.com/content/lessons/Syllabary-Dictation/day-1-pt1/index.md

 Estimated time: 10 minutes.

-Write out the Cherokee letter for each of the following English
+__Handwrite__ the Cherokee letter for each of the following English
 pronunciations:

 | a | e  | a | e | i  | e  | a | i  | o  | e | i  | o  | u  | o  |